jayv519/jayv519/README.md

-- Hi, I’m Jorge Valderrama
+Hi, I’m Jorge Valderrama.

-- I’m a Research Scientist with a proven ability to conduct comprehensive studies, interpret complex datasets, and draw meaningful insights to inform evidence-based decision-making in the mental health field.
+I’m a Research Scientist with a proven ability to conduct comprehensive studies, interpret complex datasets, and draw meaningful insights to inform evidence-based decision-making in the mental health field.
 Eager to contribute expertise and analytical skills to advance research and improve mhealth outcomes.

 <!---